HMT-In-Space/HMT-In-Space.github.io/people/index.md

 <a name="colleen-hartman"></a>
 ### Colleen Hartman (Panel 6 Moderator, Panel 8)
 <img src="Colleen-Hartman.jpg" alt="Colleen Hartman" height="180" style="float:left;margin-right:10px" />
-Dr. Colleen N. Hartman, a physicist and Research Professor at George Washington University, previously led the National Academies' portfolios in aeronautics, astronomy, physics, and space science.
+Professor Colleen N. Hartman, a physicist and Research Professor at George Washington University, previously led the National Academies' portfolios in aeronautics, astronomy, physics, and space science.
 She served in senior roles at NASA and the White House, contributing to missions ranging from sounding rockets and balloons to Hubble, JWST, and outer-planet exploration, and brings both technical depth and policy experience to national space programs.
 <br />
 <br />
 <hr />